IsaacShelton/Boomslang/README.md

     Number b = new Number
     Number c = 0

-    # You don't even have to state the type if it can be infered
+    # Types can also be infered
     d = new Number
     e = 0
 ```